Hey friends! I’m finally back with another edition of our fireplace makeover.

 Here’s one more way back-before and after…….

-Next up on these fireplace makeover chronicles I’ll show you how I got rid of that painted hearth I despised and then we’ll talk about sealing all this marble goodness to prevent smoke discoloration.
+Next up on these fireplace makeover chronicles I’ll show you how I tiled over the ugly brick hearth, sealing all this marble goodness to prevent smoke discoloration, and painting the interior of the fireplace box.

 Wishing you a wonderful weekend lovelies!